 The death of George Floyd at the knee of a police officer brought demonstrations and protests that swept the Twin Cities — and the world — at the height of the COVID-19 pandemic.
 It brought people to the streets who had never before protested, and inspired photojournalists and other photographers to create images with lasting impact.
 It motivated some to pick up a camera for the first time.
 While the story is not over, this time period in particular had a profound effect on the region.
 This exhibit brings 54 of those images together to help create a broader sense of the influence of these events on our lives.

-Presented by the Hubbard School of Journalism and Mass Communication at the University of Minnesota, and co-sponsored by the University Libraries, this exhibit at the Elmer Andersen Library on the West Bank campus of the University of Minnesota examines that long year in the Twin Cities from May 25, 2020, to the culmination of the Chauvin trial with a guilty verdict on April 20, 2021, as documented by professional, community and student photographers as diverse as our community.
+Presented by the Hubbard School of Journalism and Mass Communication at the University of Minnesota, this exhibit at the Mill City Museum in downtown Minneapolis examines that long year in the Twin Cities from May 25, 2020, to the culmination of the Chauvin trial with a guilty verdict on April 20, 2021, as documented by professional, community and student photographers as diverse as our community.
 The goal is to highlight the people and events that changed the region and showcase some of the powerful images created during that time.

 “It was a sad, heartbreaking, crazy, hopeful year after George Floyd was murdered, and the photos that were taken throughout the year mirror that,” said Regina McCombs, Hubbard School Senior Fellow and exhibition judge and organizer.
 “It’s wonderful to give those images a chance to be seen again in a way that helps us all reflect on what has happened in our community.”